X

 Parash Jain

 Fair enough.
 That’s very helpful.
-Thank you and have a good rest of the evening.
+Thank you, and have a good rest of the evening.

 Ashwani Gupta

 Thank you.
-Thank you Paras.
+Thank you, Parash.

 Sumit Kishore